"Love is both poison and cure, both knife and remedy."

 Mother will tell her what to do.

-Set in the romantic 18th century France, play as the third person point of view character of Mother — a unique twist to the visual novel decision making medium.
-Decide the fate of the characters, scold or console, argue or assent… Just don't be surprised if they start to question your commands.
+Set in the romantic 18th century France, play as the point of view character of Mother — a unique twist to the visual novel decision making medium.
+Decide the fate of the main characters, scold or console, argue or assent… Just don't be surprised if they start to question your commands.

 What people are saying: